 The Most Memorable Cemeteries to Experience Day of the Dead in Mexico

-Located south of the city, the graveyard of San Andres Mixquic, which also used to be a convent, has become a must visit destination for both locals and travelers.
+Located south of the city, the graveyard of San Andres Mixquic, which also used to be a convent, has become a must-visit destination for both locals and travelers.
 Impressive altars with several layers are placed along the tombs on Oct.
 31. However, it's not until Nov.
 2 when it really comes alive; that night large candles accompany the colorful flowers, and thousands of people bring their own candles to walk around the tombs in what is called "la Alumbrada" (the illumination).
-The idea behind this event is that the living will show the way for the dead, so they can come back for the night and enjoy everything that was prepared for them.
+The idea behind this event is that the living will illuminate the way for the dead, so they can come back for the night and enjoy everything that was prepared for them.

-This city is one of the most festive ones in the country.
-Here, people celebrate the Festival of Skeletons (Festival de las Calaveras) to honor José Guadalupe Posada, the artist who created the famous Catrina, which is the skeleton wearing the elegant dress and exotic hat that illustrates most Day of the Dead celebrations.
-The artist, who was born in Aguascalientes, has been the heart of the celebration where people dress up as Catrinas to enjoy dance and music, theater plays, gastronomic events, and a large parade.
+This city is one of the most festive in the country.
+Here, people celebrate the Festival of Skeletons (Festival de las Calaveras) to honor José Guadalupe Posada, the artist who created the famous Catrina — the skeleton wearing the elegant dress and exotic hat that illustrates most Day of the Dead celebrations.
+The artist, who was born in Aguascalientes, has been at the heart of the celebration, wherein people dress up as Catrinas to enjoy dance and music, plays, gastronomic events, and a large parade.

 Toluca, Estado de México